 Development of the Williamtown SAP must ensure complementary bushfire management and mitigation strategies.
-Of particularly note is the importance to consider existing access and egress routes across the locality and ensure complementary management strategies with key consideration of the Williamtown RAAF Base, Newcastle Airport and existing Special Fire Protection assets (retirement villages, schools and tourist attractions) surrounding the precinct.
+Of particularly note is the importance to consider existing access and egress routes across the locality and ensure complementary management strategies with key consideration of the Williamtown RAAF Base, Newcastle Airport, the approved Astra Aerolab development and existing Special Fire Protection assets (retirement villages, schools and tourist attractions) within and surrounding the precinct.

-The capacity of the current road network to deal with increased traffic volumes associated with the development of the SAP including evacuating residents and workers is being addressed separately within the Traffic and Transport Report (Aurecon 2021).
+The capacity of the current road network to deal with increased traffic volumes associated with the development of the SAP including evacuating residents and workers is being addressed separately within the Traffic and Transport Report (Aurecon 2022).